zainab-y/tradeup/README.md

 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

-21. Discuss and analyse requirements related to information system security.
+1. Discuss and analyse requirements related to information system security.

-Make this a more general analysis of the ethics behind handling user data.
+Authentication is one of the ways in which we have implemented into our project as an information system security.
+A user can access their own account without having someone else being able to access it too.
+We have used confirmation emails to authenticate a user as well with Devise.

+Our group has also discussed security and safety issues when validating a tradesperson's licence.
+It's not wise to have tradespeople with no real qualifications and licence to do the job if it means putting others at risk.
+A form could be developed in the future where their credentials would be checked.

-22. Discuss methods you will use to protect information and data.
+1. Discuss methods you will use to protect information and data.

 Our app collects the user’s name, email, password, physical address and phone number.
 The methods we have implemented for information security purposes include: user authentication, functional level access control and password encryption using devise and pundit.
 Users can make payment on our app but it’s handled by Stripe so we are not storing any sensitive data relating to the payment.

+We also don't collect data to release to third-parties and through Heroku, we are provided SSL where our user's data is being protected from the server to their computer.

-22. Research what your legal obligations are in relation to handling user data.
+1. Research what your legal obligations are in relation to handling user data.

 Legal obligations for handling user data differ from the laws of each country and depending on where your user(s) are from.
 In Australia, users are protected by the Privacy Act 1988(Privacy Act), which outlines how an organisation or business must do to handle, use and manage user data.

-Australian Privacy Principles(APPs) is found under the Privacy Act:
-” - the open and transparent management of personal information including having a privacy policy ⋅⋅* an individual having the option of transacting anonymously or using a pseudonym where practicable ⋅⋅* the collection of solicited personal information and receipt of unsolicited personal information including giving notice about collection
+Australian Privacy Principles(APPs) is found under the Privacy Act: " ⋅⋅* the open and transparent management of personal information including having a privacy policy ⋅⋅* an individual having the option of transacting anonymously or using a pseudonym where practicable ⋅⋅* the collection of solicited personal information and receipt of unsolicited personal information including giving notice about collection
 ⋅⋅* how personal information can be used and disclosed (including overseas) maintaining the quality of personal information
 ⋅⋅* keeping personal information secure
-⋅⋅* right for individuals to access and correct their personal information” [I'm an inline-style link](https://www.oaic.gov.au/privacy-law/privacy-act/australian-privacy-principles)
+⋅⋅* right for individuals to access and correct their personal information. ” [I'm an inline-style link](https://www.oaic.gov.au/privacy-law/privacy-act/australian-privacy-principles)